v-kalc/arm-test/Wiki/Data-stores.md

 ### Users Collection

-The Users Collection stores the users who have installed Company Communicator app.
+This table stores all the users information who have installed the personal app.

 | Value         | Description
 | ---           | ---
 | PartitionKey  | Constant value as 'User Data'.
-| RowKey        | The user's azure active directory object identifier.
+| RowKey        | The team Id in teams.
 | Timestamp     | The latest DateTime record.
-| AadId         | The user's azure active directory object identifier.
+| Name         | The team's name.
-| ConversationId| The conversation identifier for the chat between the user and the bot.
-| ServiceUrl    | The user's service URL that can be used to notify the user.
+| ServiceUrl    | The service URL that can be used to fetch the team's roster.
-| TenantId      | The user's tenant identifier.
-| UserId        | The user's Id in teams.
+| UserId      | The user's Id in teams
+| TenantId        | The teams's tenant identifier.

 ### AppConfig Collection

-The App Config Collection stores the user app Id and service url.
+The App Config Collection stores the user app Id, service url and knowledgebase id.

 | Value         | Description
 | ---           | ---
 | PartitionKey  | Constant value as 'Settings'.
 | RowKey        | Constants as "ServiceUrl" or "UserAppId".
 "ServiceUrl" - The value stored is service url.
-"UserAppId" - The value stored is user app Id.
+"UserAppId" - The value stored is user app Id. “knowledgeBaseId” – The FAQ knowledge base Id.
 | Timestamp     | The latest DateTime record.
-| Value         | The user's app Id or the service url.
+| Name         | The team's name

 ### Notification Data